Def Jam South

-Def Jam South was a music division of Def Jam Recordings.
+Def Jam South is an American record label, conceived as a Southern Hip Hop division of Def Jam Recordings.
 The label focused primarily on southern acts.
 It was best known for launching the career of its first artist signed, Ludacris and his own imprint, Disturbing tha Peace.
 In 2004, following the signing of Jeezy and hip-hop's overdominance of trap music, the division was folded into Def Jam.

 Company history

 History

-In the late 1990s, hip hop's main popularity moved from West Coast hip hop and East Coast hip hop to Southern hip hop.
-Co-founder of Def Jam Recordings, Russell Simmons, wanted to capitalize off of the success of southern rap.
-He recruited Scarface, a southern rap legend and former member of the Geto Boys to be the head of the label and, by 1999, the label was established.
-Later that year, a former Atlanta DJ named Chris Luva Luva began rapping under the moniker Ludacris and released his debut solo album, Incognegro, independently on his own record label Disturbing tha Peace.
-Scarface listened to the album while visiting Atlanta and made a deal to distribute Ludacris and his DTP imprint through Def Jam.
-Ludacris became one of the biggest stars in the southern hip hop market and would lead the Def Jam South division to great heights with the releases of Back for the First Time (2000), Word of Mouf (2001) and Chicken-N-Beer (2003).
+In the late 1990s, hip-hop's main popularity moved from West Coast hip-hop and East Coast hip-hop to Southern hip-hop following the successes of rap labels Rap-A-Lot Records, Cash Money Records, and No Limit Records.
+Then president of Island Def Jam Music Group, Lyor Cohen, wanted to capitalize off of the success of southern rap.
+He recruited Southern rap veteran Scarface to be the head of the label and, by 2000, the label was established with a headquarters in Atlanta, Georgia.
+Later that year, a former Atlanta DJ named Chris Luva Luva began rapping under the moniker Ludacris and released his debut solo album, Incognegro, independently on his own record label Disturbing Tha Peace.
+Scarface listened to the album while visiting Atlanta and signed Ludacris and his label Disturbing Tha Peace to Def Jam South.
+In October 2000, Ludacris repacked Incognegro as his commercial debut studio album, Back for the First Time.
+The album was a critical and commercial success, debuting and peaking in the top 5 on the Billboard 200 and selling over three million copies in America.
+Ludacris became one of the biggest stars in the southern hip-hop market and would lead the Def Jam South division to great heights with the releases of Word of Mouf (2001) and Chicken-N-Beer (2003).
 Scarface would end up releasing only one album under Def Jam South, The Fix, in August 2002, as he left the label for Rap-A-Lot Records soon after.
 Following this, Universal Music Group could not afford to finance the label's division anymore, due to the ongoing music piracy crisis, so Def Jam South was folded into to Def Jam in 2004, as they were in the process of signing then-newcomer Young Jeezy.